Departments and Administrators

 Modifying CI-M subjects

 If a department proposes major modifications to a CI-M subject, it should submit a proposal to SOCR to have the subject re-evaluated.
 Major modifications include changes to the number or type of communication-intensive assignments, the instruction in communication, or the number of units.
-Departments may use the same PDF proposal form to propose new CI-M subjects and modifications.
+Departments may use the same Word proposal form to propose new CI-M subjects and modifications.